Pyrrhulina

-Pyrrhulina is a genus of freshwater fishes found in tropical South America.
+Pyrrhulina is a genus of freshwater ray-finned fishes belonging to the family Lebiasinidae, the pencil fishes, splash tetras and related fishes.
+The species in this genus are found in tropical South America.
 Several of these species are popular aquarium fish.

 Pyrrhulina is closely related to Copeina and Copella, although it is distinguished from the former by having only one row of teeth (Copeina spp. have two).
 When the genus Copella was established, many species were removed from the genus Pyrrhulina and placed there, because differences in the maxillary bones in the males had been detected.
 Copella species are slimmer and more elongated than those species that remained in the genus Pyrrhulina.

 Species

-The 18 currently recognized species in this genus are:
+Pyrrhulina contains the following valid species: